Ten Room at Hotel Café Royal review: Heavenly dessert in an expansive Art Deco dining room

 The service throughout was good – friendly with just the right balance of attentiveness.
 Overall, the meal was fairly good although I expected more.
 My starter and main were nice enough, but the dessert and the service were really what made the meal.

 - Ten Room, Hotel Cafe Royal, 68 Regent Street, Soho, W1B 4DY.
 Nearest station: Piccadilly Circus.
 For more information, visit the Ten Room website.

 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 3 April 2016, in Grub, London and tagged foodie, Hotel Cafe Royal, london, Piccadilly, Ten Room.
+Posted on 3 Apr 2016, in Grub, London and tagged foodie, Piccadilly, Soho.
 Bookmark the permalink.
 Comments Off on Ten Room at Hotel Café Royal review: Heavenly dessert in an expansive Art Deco dining room.